-First, it depends where the ancestors lived on the planet.
-Humans living in northerly, cold climates had no choice but to eat diets composed mostly of meat.
-In the past, it was theorized that humans ate mostly meat and some in-season fruit, root and greens that were raw.
-However, now scientists are changing their thinking about what our human ancestors ate 10.000+ years ago.
+First off, this solely depends on where the ancestors lived on the plane, more importantly, did our ancestors eat just meat?
+Humans living in the northern cold climates had no choice but to eat diets composed mostly of meat.
+This was to keep up a protein-rich diet to help our ancestors to survive and eventually evolve.
+In the past, it was theorized that humans ate mostly meat and some in-season fruit, root, and greens that were raw.
+However, now scientists are changing their thinking about what our human ancestors ate 10,000+ years ago.

 Recently, scientists found evidence that plants were cooked over 10,000 years ago.